Smart #3 review

 Everyday costs, plus how reliable and safe it is

-If the Smart #3 seems like an appealing choice, it’s worth noting that the list price is only slightly higher than for an equivalent #1, so it's cheaper option than a like-for-like Peugeot E-3008, Skoda Enyaq Coupé or Volvo EC40.
+If the Smart #3 seems like an appealing choice, it’s worth noting that the list price is only slightly higher than for an equivalent #1, and it's a cheaper option than a like-for-like Peugeot e-3008, Skoda Enyaq Coupé or Volvo EC40.

 The entry-level Pro trim, with its smaller battery, helps make the entry point even more affordable, but with a peak charging speed of 130kW it can still be topped up from 10-80% in less than 30 minutes.

-Meanwhile, the rest of the range (the Pro+, Premium and Brabus) can charge at speeds of up to 150kW; a 10-80% top-up is no faster, but you'll be adding more miles during that time.
-The Enyaq Coupé and E-3008 charge at roughly the same speed.
+The rest of the range – the Pro+, Premium and Brabus – can charge at speeds of up to 150kW (a 10-80% top-up is no faster because they have a higher battery capacity, but you'll be adding more miles during that time).
+The Enyaq Coupé and e-3008 charge at roughly the same speed.

 Even the entry-level Pro comes well equipped, with 19in alloy wheels, a panoramic roof, LED headlights, heated front seats and climate control.
 Meanwhile, Pro+ trim adds wireless phone-charging and faux-leather upholstery.

-We reckon it's worth paying extra for Premium trim, though, because this brings a heat pump, additional ambient interior lighting, a head-up display and a 13-speaker Beats sound system upgrade.
+We reckon it's worth paying extra for Premium trim though, because it brings a heat pump, additional ambient interior lighting, a head-up display and a 13-speaker Beats sound system upgrade.

 The Brabus adds sportier touches, with larger 20in alloy wheels, red brake calipers and ventilated front seats lined with a grippy suede-like material.
-That's on top of the suspension and power upgrades we mentioned earlier.
+That's on top of suspension and power upgrades.

 The #3 was awarded five stars (out of five) for safety by the experts at Euro NCAP.
 Every version comes with lots of safety kit as standard, including automatic emergency braking (AEB), blind-spot monitoring and lane-keeping assist.

-Every #3 also comes with a three-year, unlimited mileage warranty, while the battery has its own eight-year/125,000-mile warranty.
-That's par for the course; some rival manufacturers, such as Kia, offer longer warranties on most components and not just the battery.
+The #3 also comes with a three-year, unlimited mileage warranty, while the battery has its own eight-year/125,000-mile warranty.
+That's par for the course, although some rival manufacturers, including Kia, offer longer warranties on most components and not just the battery.

 Strengths Well equipped; competitive price; fairly quick to charge; excellent safety rating